My Take On Sponsored Content

 So, why did I go on this big spiel about sponsored and paid posts?
 Because I honestly care about what you guys think.
 I am grateful every day to have a platform to talk about important things, and I feel truly blessed to be able to engage with incredible women (and rarely but sometimes men LOL) from all over the world.
 Which is why it's important to me that you know that I'm not on Instagram to make money or get free shit.
 I'm never going to "sell out" for money or attention.
 And I'm NEVER going to partner with a brand, or post about anything, that I don't genuinely like.
 My account started with honesty, authenticity, and vulnerability.
 And my goal is for it to always remain that way.

 ***I should probably let you all know now that this blog post was sponsored by the official Skinny Detox Colon Explosive Diarrhea tea As Seen on Instagram.
-JUST KIDDING y’all.
-Thanks for reading this, and if I get any discount codes for you guys, you know damn well I will send that shit your way.
+JUST KIDDING y'all.
+Thanks for reading this, and if I get any discount codes for you guys, you know I will them your way.